 - Relationships among entities.

-An entity is can be one of any object in the real world and its features are unknown as attribute whether that is living thing or not.
-Example, for a hotel database, employee, management, services, and a client is an entity.
+An entity is can be one of any object in the real world and its features are unknown as an attribute whether that is a living thing or not.
+For example, for a hotel database, employee, management, services, and a client is an entity.

 The organizing entities among each other with a help of relationship.
 For example, a Doctor works_at a Hospital, a Robert enrolls in a course.
-Works_at and Enrolls are a relationships entities.
+Works_at and Enrolls are relationship entities.

-There are many topics under Database Managment System which I will discuss in my further blogs.
+There are many topics under Database Management System which I will discuss in my further blogs.

-Any Questions, confusion or suggestions?
-Feel Free to add your valuable comments in same regards!
+Any Questions, confusion, or suggestions?
+Feel Free to add your valuable comments in the same regard!